jkroso/map/Readme.md

 })
 ```

-### async(obj:Object, fn:Function, [ctx]:Object)
+### async(obj, fn, [ctx])

   as above but doesn't bother waiting for Results returned from `fn` to complete before processing the next item.
 So in the previous example you would end up with three concurrent request to wolfram.

 ## Running the tests